 Mainstream services are handled through organizations which provide services to those experiencing homelessness.
-The Beaufort County Human Services Alliance collaborates with area agencies to promote and sustain activities which improve the quality of life for all Beaufort County residents.
-Various agency resources are pooled together to address
+The Beaufort County Human Services Alliance collaborates with area agencies to promote and sustain activities which improve the quality of life for

 List and describe services and facilities that meet the needs of homeless persons, particularly chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth.
 If the services and facilities are listed on screen SP-40 Institutional Delivery Structure or screen MA-35 Special Needs Facilities and Services, describe how these facilities and services specifically address the needs of these populations.